liip/LiipTranslationBundle/README.md

 Pull requests are welcome.
 Please see our [CONTRIBUTING](https://github.com/liip/LiipTranslationBundle/blob/master/CONTRIBUTING.md) guide.

-This bundle in fully tested with PHPUnit, the tests suite can be run using the following commands :
+This bundle is fully tested with PHPUnit, the tests suite can be run using the following commands :

           git clone git@github.com:liip/LiipTranslationBundle.git && cd LiipTranslationBundle
           composer install --dev